Simon Cameron: Political involvement

 Cameron's support for Jackson grew in the president's first term, though he was busy with his involvement in banking, founding the Bank of Middletown, and canal and railroad construction.
 Jackson found Cameron to be a useful lieutenant in Pennsylvania.
-The president had originally pledged to serve only one term, in changing his mind he enlisted Cameron to get the Pennsylvania legislature to pass a resolution urging him to change his mind and run again in 1832.
+The president had originally pledged to serve only one term; changing his mind, he enlisted Cameron to get the Pennsylvania legislature to pass a resolution urging him to change his position and run again in 1832.
 Calhoun had broken with the administration, and Jackson convened the 1832 Democratic National Convention for the main purpose of endorsing a new running mate, Martin Van Buren of New York.
 Pennsylvania politicians preferred one of their own to run with Jackson, but Cameron arranged a delegation that backed Van Buren, and he was elected along with Jackson.
 As a reward, Cameron was appointed to the Board of Visitors of the United States Military Academy, though he held the position only briefly.
 By the mid-1830s, Cameron had built a national reputation in what was becoming known as the Democratic Party.